Tommy Mottola: After Sony

 Los Montaner for Disney+, which was renewed for a second season.

 Thalía's Mixtape: El Soundtrack de Mi Vida for Paramount+.

 La Firma (The Signing) and Neon for Netflix.

 In 2023, Ntertain partnered with Audio Up Media to launch original Latino podcast programming and other multimedia projects.

-Based in Miami, Ntertain is led by Mottola and Borrero in collaboration with Peter Micelli, CEO of Range Media Partners.

 Personal life

-Mottola began dating Mariah Carey while she was recording Mariah Carey, and they were married at the Episcopal Saint Thomas Church in New York City on June 5, 1993, in a half-million dollar ceremony.
+Mottola began dating Mariah Carey while she was recording Mariah Carey.
+Three years later they married at the Episcopal Saint Thomas Church in New York City, on June 5, 1993, in a half-million dollar ceremony.
 The newlyweds moved into a custom-built mansion, located on a 51 acre estate in Bedford, New York, referred to by Carey as “Sing Sing” (alluding to her feeling imprisoned there).
 Their relationship began to deteriorate due to their growing creative differences in terms of her music.
 They separated in December 1996 and announced it publicly on May 30, 1997.
 The couple divorced on March 4, 1998, and shortly afterwards, they sold their home to Nelson Peltz for $20.5 million; it burned down in 1999.